 Where to stay: There is no lodging within the park itself beside the campground in East Pinnacle.
 This isn’t a problem for most, as many visit as a day trip from the Bay Area (SF, San Jose).
 If you’re planning on staying overnight, do note that hotels can be found in the nearby towns such as Soledad or Salinas quite easily.

-Jill from Jack and Jill Travel The World
+Contributed by Jill from Jack and Jill Travel The World

 National Parks in Southern California